return42/sphkerneldoc/doc/books/writing-an-alsa-driver/card-management.rst

 After the card is created, you can attach the components (devices) to the card instance.
-In an ALSA driver, a component is represented as a struct ``snd_device`` object.
+In an ALSA driver, a component is represented as a struct :c:type:`struct snd_device` object.
 A component can be a PCM instance, a control interface, a raw MIDI interface, etc. Each such instance has one component entry.

-A component can be created via ``snd_device_new()`` function.
+A component can be created via :c:func:`snd_device_new()` function.

 .. code-block:: c